Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: Assessment of Accuracy

 \subsection{Granger-causality detection}

 We will now assess the ability of the proposed models BSS and MSBSS to detect Granger causality.
-For that purpose we simulated signals in order to observe how the method performs with data that are not generated according to the model, but with parameters that vary slowly in time, which is a reasonable simulation of neuroscientific data.
+We simulated signals with parameters that vary slowly in time, which is a reasonable simulation of neuroscientific data.
+It will show how the method performs with data that are not generated according to the model.
 The simulation consists in $50$ replications of a bivariate BSS model but with hidden variables $\varphi_1^T$ that evolve slowly and deterministically through time.
-Based on these $\varphi_1^T$, data are generated from the observed equation in model \eqref{kalman.def} with deterministic parameters $\varphi_1^T$.
-The simulations were carried out for model orders $\{1; 2; 4; 8\}$, series lengths $\{500;1000;2000\}$, number of trials $\{1;10\}$ and also for different values of the causal parameter $\{1;0.8;0.6;0.4;0.2\}$, to see the limits of the methods.
-The simulations for the causal parameter values $\{0.8;0.6;0.4;0.2\}$ were carried out for all model orders and number of trials, but only for a series length of $500$ time points, which is the case where the method will break first.
+Based on these deterministic $\varphi_1^T$, data are generated from the observed equation in model \eqref{kalman.def}.
+The simulations were carried out for model orders $\{1; 2; 4; 8\}$, series lengths $\{500;1000;2000\}$, number of trials $\{1;10\}$ and also for different values of the causal parameter $\{1;0.8;0.6;0.4;0.2\}$ in order to see the limits of the methods.
+The simulations for the causal parameter values $\{0.8;0.6;0.4;0.2\}$ were carried out for all model orders and number of trials, but only for a series length of $500$ time points (which is the case where the method will break first).

 The $R$ matrix was fixed to the $I_d \times 0.1$ values and the slowly-varying parameters are all set to zero except for the entries related to the causal parameters $\{\varphi_{2 \rightarrow 1}\}_{t=1}^T$ and $\{\varphi_{1 \rightarrow 1}\}_{t=1}^T$ for order $p$.
-The values of the simulated parameters can be seen on the two panels (which are identical) on the top of Figures in Appendix M. Signals according to slowly-varying parameters were simulated with normal and non-normal errors.
+The values of the simulated parameters can be seen on the two panels (which are identical) on the top of Figures in Appendix N. Signals were simulated with normal and non-normal errors.
+Additional simulation settings and additional results are available in \cite{cekic_time-frequency_2015}